 - The School Committee authorized in January 2009 that a minimum convenience fee for using a credit card for payments under $100 will range from $1 to approximately $4.
 Charges totaling over $100 will be approximately 3% of the fee amount.
 (Credit Card convenience fees are subject to change without notice); and

-- The School Committee authorized in January 2009 a service fee of $1.75 per transaction for Food Service (Nutrikids) online payment system.
+- The School Committee authorized a service fee of $2.49 per transaction for Food Service (Nutrikids) online payment system.

 A: Yes, and it will be easier than in the past.
 Simply request in writing of the department who assessed the fee a refund if your payment was made through the Online Payment Center.
 In writing please state the reason you believe a refund is due.
 Send it to the department assessing the fee/charge.
 The department will investigate your request and either process your refund request or deny the request based on the information available.
 Appeals may be made to the Assistant Superintendent for Business and Finance.